andrewjunyoung/mvl/README.md

 also maybe not red.

 3 valued logic has a solution to problems like this, where we have ranges of truth values between true and false.
-Say our answer to the first question is 50
-% yes, then our answer to the second question can be (maybe and maybe).
-So our final answer to the second question is «maybe».
+Say our answer to the first question is `maybe` then our answer to the second question can be `maybe and maybe`.
+So our final answer to the second question is `maybe`.

 In real life, SQL uses 3 valued logic to implement its logic.
 MVL provides an easy way to implement these sort of checks in python.